Gavilan (TV series)

-Gavilan is an American adventure drama television series that aired on NBC from October 26, 1982 until March 18, 1983.
+Gavilan is an American adventure drama television series that aired on NBC from October 26, 1982 to March 18, 1983.

 Plot

 Robert Gavilan (Robert Urich) is a former CIA agent who now works for the Oceanographic Institute, which is headed by Marion Jaworski.
 Every now and then, someone from Gavilan's past as a CIA spy comes to him asking for his help.
 Or, on one of the jobs that Gavilan is on, the situation somehow turns into trouble, or someone he knows just needs his help as both as former spy, or as an oceanographer.
 Milo Bentley is an old friend of his father's, who stays in Robert's guest room, and uses his history with his father to freeload, and mooch off him.